cecat/WeatherStation/src/WeatherStationAdaFruit/README.md

 This opens the Library Manager pane.

-Use the search function in the Library Manager pane, to find each of the following and then selecting the INSTALL button.
+Use the search function in the Library Manager pane, to find each of the following and then selecting the INSTALL button:
-In multiple cases you'll be asked if you also want to install dependencies, and you want to always say yes to this:
-* SparkFun BME
-* SparkFun VEML6075
-* SparkFun AS3935

 * SparkFun Weather Meter Kit Arduino
-* Adafruit MQTT Library
+* [Adafruit MQTT Library](https://github.com/adafruit/Adafruit_MQTT_Library) (this will ask to also install Adafruit FONA, Adafruit SleepyDog, and WiFi101 (say 'install all'))

 Quit/restart the Arduino IDE app just for good measure.